Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CertificatesCertificateRetrievalResponse.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetIsCACertificate

+`func (o *CertificatesCertificateRetrievalResponse) GetIsCACertificate() bool`

+GetIsCACertificate returns the IsCACertificate field if non-nil, zero value otherwise.

+### GetIsCACertificateOk

+`func (o *CertificatesCertificateRetrievalResponse) GetIsCACertificateOk() (*bool, bool)`

+GetIsCACertificateOk returns a tuple with the IsCACertificate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsCACertificate

+`func (o *CertificatesCertificateRetrievalResponse) SetIsCACertificate(v bool)`

+SetIsCACertificate sets IsCACertificate field to given value.

+### HasIsCACertificate

+`func (o *CertificatesCertificateRetrievalResponse) HasIsCACertificate() bool`

+HasIsCACertificate returns a boolean if a field has been set.

+### GetPathLengthConstraint

+`func (o *CertificatesCertificateRetrievalResponse) GetPathLengthConstraint() int32`

+GetPathLengthConstraint returns the PathLengthConstraint field if non-nil, zero value otherwise.

+### GetPathLengthConstraintOk

+`func (o *CertificatesCertificateRetrievalResponse) GetPathLengthConstraintOk() (*int32, bool)`

+GetPathLengthConstraintOk returns a tuple with the PathLengthConstraint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPathLengthConstraint

+`func (o *CertificatesCertificateRetrievalResponse) SetPathLengthConstraint(v int32)`

+SetPathLengthConstraint sets PathLengthConstraint field to given value.

+### HasPathLengthConstraint

+`func (o *CertificatesCertificateRetrievalResponse) HasPathLengthConstraint() bool`

+HasPathLengthConstraint returns a boolean if a field has been set.

+### SetPathLengthConstraintNil

+`func (o *CertificatesCertificateRetrievalResponse) SetPathLengthConstraintNil(b bool)`

+ SetPathLengthConstraintNil sets the value for PathLengthConstraint to be an explicit nil

+### UnsetPathLengthConstraint
+`func (o *CertificatesCertificateRetrievalResponse) UnsetPathLengthConstraint()`

+UnsetPathLengthConstraint ensures that no value is present for PathLengthConstraint, not even an explicit nil
 ### GetId

 `func (o *CertificatesCertificateRetrievalResponse) GetId() int32`